 MDMA (3-4 methylenedioxymethamphetamine) is also known as Molly and Ecstasy.

 This potent synthetic drug has been a mainstay of the club scene for decades.
-Molly acts as a stimulant and a psychedelic meaning users feel energized enough to stay up dancing through the night while also finding their perception and sense of tactile experiences are altered.
+Molly acts as a stimulant and psychedelic meaning users feel energized enough to stay up dancing through the night while also finding their perception and sense of tactile experiences are altered.

 The chemical structure of MDMA is similar to both meth (a stimulant) and mescaline (a powerful hallucinogen).